cgwire/js-3d-model-viewer/README.md

 # Javascript 3D Model Viewer

-A web player to display 3D models in the browser.
+A web viewer to display 3D models in the browser.

 [Demo]()